 Geothermal energy can help to increase energy security.
 By using local geothermal resources, we reduce the need to source supplies from other countries

 As a result of this, we are less reliant on external influences.
-This
+This, in

 The creation of a global geothermal energy industry has helped to create jobs all over the world.
-The geothermal industry supported 35,000 American jobs between 2012-2013.
+In the United States alone, the industry provided 35,000 jobs between 2012-2013.
 This is according to a 2014 report from the International Renewable Energy Agency (IRENA.)

-The disadvantage of this is that very few countries are able to tap into geothermal resources.
-The following countries are the main producers of geothermal power:
+The disadvantage of this is that very few countries are able to make use of geothermal power.
+The following countries are its main producers:

 - United States